-Our Lab-on-a-Printer™ platform technology has broad applicability and enables the production of custom-designed human tissues for multiple applications in the life sciences.
-These applications include pre-clinical disease models for drug development and clinical tissue therapies for regenerative medicine.
-We are focused on establishing strategic partnerships to accelerate the growth and diversification of Aspect.
+We are focused on establishing strategic partnerships to accelerate the growth and development of impactful tissue therapies.
 We collaborate with pharmaceutical and biotechnology companies as well as academic researchers to develop biologically and commercially impactful human tissues.
-By combining our capabilities and platform technology with domain experts, we are able to unlock the full potential of bioprinting technology.
-Please contact us to explore partnering opportunities
+Our microfluidic 3D bioprinting technology provides unprecedented flexibility and control over 3D heterogeneous tissue fabrication.
+By combining our capabilities and platform technology with domain expertise, we are able to unlock the full potential of bioprinting technology.
+Please contact us to explore partnering opportunities.

 Tearing your meniscus, the “shock absorber” of your knee, is one of the most common knee injuries, and incidence is expected to rise with an aging population.
 Surgical treatment of a torn meniscus may involve partial or complete removal, which is associated with increased occurrence of osteoarthritis.

-Utilizing our Lab-on-Printer™ 3D bioprinting platform technology, we are working with DePuy Synthes Products Inc., a Johnson and Johnson company, to develop bioprinted knee meniscus tissue for surgical therapy.
+Using our microfluidic 3D bioprinting technology, we partnered with DePuy Synthes Products Inc., a Johnson and Johnson company, to develop bioprinted knee meniscus tissue with the potential for surgical implantation.

+Our 3DBioRing™ Airway tissue is the world's first 3D printed airway tissue that exhibits highly physiological contraction and relaxation responses in vitro.
 Treatment with histamine triggers an asthma attack-like concentration-dependent contraction, with exposure to salbutamol causing rapid, pharmacologically-relevant relaxation.
-We are collaborating with a leading biotechnology company to investigate their novel compounds in our human-relevant bioprinted airway tissue.
+We are collaborating with a top 10 global pharmaceutical company to investigate their novel compounds in our human-relevant bioprinted airway tissue.

-Towards this, Aspect has partnered with Professor Iain Buxton at the University of Nevada to develop a uterine smooth muscle model based on our 3DBioRing™ tissue platform.
-Through this partnership, the University of Nevada has purchased Aspect’s RX1™ bioprinter via our EPAP and Aspect is providing access to its 3DBioRing™ platform and collaborating on the tissue application development.
-In the long term, results from this work may identify potential molecular targets for regulating uterine contractility to halt preterm labor.
+We have partnered with Dr. Iain Buxton at the University of Nevada to develop a uterine smooth muscle model based on our 3DBioRing™ contractile tissue platform.
+In the long term, results from this work may identify potential molecular targets for regulating uterine contractility to halt preterm labour.